Her Man (1930 film): Reception

 Writing in The New York Times on the release of a restored version of the film, the critic J. Hoberman says that the film was well received when it was released and that it was a favorite of Henri Langlois of the Cinémathèque Française.
+However, it received harsh criticism by the Cuban government and local US Latin press because of the stereotypical distortions it presented about Cuba in general.
 Hoberman calls out the use of tracking shots in the film, as also does Farran Smith Nehme in Film Comment.
 The MOMA film curator David Kehr called the "constantly moving camera" 10 years ahead of its time.
 Nehme describes the film as a "brawling, sleazy pre-Code" and that Garnet successfully "weaves in tenderness" into what is also a romantic film.

+Popular culture

+Still-married actress Helen Twelvetrees met her second husband, stuntman Jack Woody, on set while filming Her Man.
+The ensuing marriage would produce another bevy of tabloid material centered on the young starlet.